ShettyGaneshprasad/SDMCET-Assist/README.md

 * College and Department wise Notice.
 * Indoor College Navigation Map.
 * College's Cafetaria, Bakery, Mess, Suruchi's Menu.
+* Push Notifications for any Important News or Notice
 * And many more...